Paul-CodeGH/CCL1/diary.md

 Cleaned up my code a bit, putting variables and functions to other functions Began drawing the map for the 3rd level
 Adding the finish game screen with a restart button

+23.01

+Implementing the 3rd level and adding Level Obstacles.
+Drawing objects, like a metal plate for an air vent